math-atlas/math-atlas/AtlasBase/TexDoc/gitwash/devel/gitwash/patching.rst

    # make the patch files
    git format-patch -M -C master

-Then, send the generated patch files to the `math-atlas mailing list`_ |emdash| where we will thank you warmly.
+Then, post the generated patch files to the `math-atlas patch tracker`_ |emdash| where we will thank you warmly.

 In detail
 ---------